4.2 Form and Content of Pro Forma Financial Information

 - Pro forma combined results.

-results as the starting point for the pro forma
+point for presenting pro forma financial

-acquisition of B to be voted on by
+information that reflects the acquisition of B to